ooni/ooni.org/content/event/adina15.md

 internet censorship data and [reports](http://api.ooni.io/) gathered by [OONI](https://ooni.torproject.org/)?

-Then submit an application to join the OONI developers from the 1st of October to the 2nd of October 2015 at the OONI Open Data Hackfest!
+Then submit an application to join us from the 1st of October to the 2nd of October 2015 at the OONI Open Data Hackfest!

 All humans welcome!